...

 “How much more healthful it is to enjoy a good Valencian orange than to take the best vitamin C supplement that our industry has to offer!”

 Professor Stepp was correct: A natural orange is superior to any pharmaceutical preparation as a vitamin C source.
-Currently, we now know that in addition to vitamin C, this fruit contains about 170 phytochemicals that potentiate and compliment the benefits of oranges in the body.
+We now know that besides vitamin C, this fruit contains about 170 phytochemicals that potentiate and complement the benefits of oranges in the body.

-1. Orange benefits (Fresh): When eating this fruit, the white inner orange peel should be included, and the pulp fibers if it is not tough.
+- Orange benefits (Fresh): When eating this fruit, the white inner orange peel should be included, as well as the pulp fibers if it is not tough.

-3. Orange treatment: This treatment should be followed for one or two days per week for three or four weeks.
+- Orange treatment: This treatment should be followed one or two days per week for three or four weeks.
 It consists of eating only oranges each day and drinking only fresh juice.
-Ten to twelve oranges may be eaten, and 2 to 4 glasses of juice may be drunk each day.
-If the oranges are very bitter, two teaspoons of honey may be added to each glass.
+Ten to twelve oranges may be eaten, and 2 to 4 glasses of juice may be drunk daily.
+Two teaspoons of honey may be added to each glass if the oranges are bitter.

 Scientific Facts

-• Description: Aggregate fruit of the orange tree (‘Citrus Sinensis’ Osbeck), an evergreen tree of the botanical family Rutaceae.
-The orange, like all citrus, like all citrus, is composed of various fruits joined to form a simple fruit.
+- Description: Aggregate fruit of the orange tree (‘Citrus Sinensis’ Osbeck), an evergreen tree of the botanical family Rutaceae.
+Like all citrus, the orange is composed of various fruits joined to form a simple fruit.

 Orange Nutritional Facts

-Sugars, in moderate amounts, are easily assimilated by the body and tolerated by people with diabetes.
+In moderate amounts, sugars are easily assimilated by the body and tolerated by people with diabetes.
 The sugars are saccharose, dextrose, and levulose.

 Minerals, among which potassium and calcium stand out.
 Oranges also comprise smaller but substantial amounts of iron and magnesium.

-Vitamins, in addition to vitamin C, oranges, contain carotenoids responsible for their typical color, vitamin B1 and vitamin B2.
+Vitamins, besides vitamin C, oranges, contain carotenoids responsible for their typical color, vitamin B1 and vitamin B2.

-Folic acid, this essential nutrient is vital for the proper development of the fetal nervous system.
-It also acts as an antioxidant whose blood presence is necessary to the defensive cells’ proper function, such as leukocytes or white blood cells.
+Folic acid, this essential nutrient, is vital for properly developing the fetal nervous system.
+It also acts as an antioxidant whose blood presence is necessary for the defensive cells’ proper function, such as leukocytes or white blood cells.

 Vegetable fiber, in the form of pectin, which fights cholesterol.
-Fiber is the only component of the orange that is not present in orange juice; however, it plays a key role when it comes to the many benefits of oranges.
+Fiber is the only component of the orange that is not present in orange juice; however, it plays a vital role in the many benefits of oranges.

 Organic acids, mainly citric acid, potentiate vitamin C activity and enable the purging of toxic deposits such as uric acid from the body.